facebookresearch/CParser/README.md

 The main feature are multiline macros.
 The other features are mostly here because they make multiline macros more useful.

+####  String comparison in conditional expressions

+The C standard specifies that the expressions following `#if` directives are constant expressions of integral type.
+However this processor also handles strings.
+The only valid operations on strings are the equality and ordering comparisons.
+This is quite useful to make special cases for certain values of the parameters of a multiline macro, as shown later.

 ####  Multiline macros

 Preprocessor directives `#defmacro` and `#endmacro` can be used to